razorpay/i18nify/data/i18nify-data.md

 # Country Attribute Source Data Repository

-Welcome to the Country Attribute Source Data Repository!
 This repository is dedicated to maintaining version-based Country Attribute Data for SDKs.
 Our main objectives include:

-- Maintaining version-based Country Attribute Data in JSON format.
+- Continuous maintenance of country attribute data in JSON format, organized by version.
-- Validating the JSON data schema of each module using GitHub Actions on new Pull Requests.
+- Implementation of GitHub Actions to validate the JSON schema upon new Pull Requests for each module.
-- Standardizing the APIs for accessing the Country Attribute Data across languages by defining the JSON schema.
+- Establishment of standardized APIs to access country attribute data across different programming languages, leveraging defined JSON schemas.
 - Uploading each versioned Country Attribute Data Module to a CDN, enabling users to easily pull the data on demand without bundling data into SDKs and keeping lightweight SDKs.
 - Automating the ingestion of data from various sources and ensuring the ingested data is legitimate by enabling strict Pull Request review policies on the repository.